A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 \subsubsection{GNN in Cross-Domain Recommendation}

-Benefit from the powerful capabilities, GNN-based recommendation model has gradually emerged in the field of cross-domain recommendation.
-Zhao \textit{et al.}~\cite{PPGN} construct the cross-domain graph with shared users and items from multiple domains.
+Benefitting from the powerful capabilities, the GNN-based recommendation model has gradually emerged in the cross-domain recommendation.
+The challenges include how to construct graph and design network architecture to transfer information across domains, as shown in Table \ref{tab:cross}.
+Zhao \textit{et al.}~\cite{zhao2019cross} construct the cross-domain graph with shared users and items from multiple domains.
 The proposed PPGN's embedding propagation layers can well learn the users' preferences on multiple domains' items under a multi-task learning framework.
 Liu \textit{et al.}~\cite{BiTGCF} propose the bidirectional knowledge transfer by regarding the shared users as the bridge.
-GNN layers are adopted to leverage the high-order connectivity in the user-item interaction graph for better preference learning with the user features, fuses from common features, and domain-specific features.
+GNN layers are adopted to leverage the high-order connectivity in the user-item interaction graph for better preference learning, and then it fuses common features with domain-specific features.
 Guo \textit{et al.}~\cite{DAGCN} construct the graph for each domain and deploy domain-specific GCN layers for learning user-specific embeddings.
-The authors combine it with the attention mechanisms for adoptively choose important neighbors during the embedding propagation.
+The authors combine it with the attention mechanisms for adoptively choosing important neighbors during the embedding propagation.
 Wang \textit{et al.}~\cite{DAN} propose an encoder-decoder framework where the encoder is implemented by graph convolutional networks.
 Specifically, the GCNs are deployed on the user-item interaction graphs.
-Cui \textit{et al.}~\cite{HeroGRAPH} proposes to construct a heterogeneous graph, where multiple domains' users and items can be well included.
-The GNN-based embedding propagation is deployed on multiple domains, where a user/item can directly absorb the information of different domains, where recurrent attention networks are used for distinguishing important neighbors.
+Cui \textit{et al.}~\cite{HeroGRAPH} proposes to construct a heterogeneous graph, where users and items in multiple domains can be well included.
+The GNN-based embedding propagation is deployed on multiple domains, where a user/item can directly absorb the information of different domains, where recurrent attention networks are used to distinguish important neighbors.
+To sum up, the cross-domain recommendation is a general definition, which covers various specific settings.
+For example, one setting may assume that the user can be overlapped while another setting may be on the contrary.
+Graph neural networks have well studied a few, leaving others important settings as future works.